LaurenceWarne/dotfiles/README.md

 ln -s /home/laurencewarne/projects/dotfiles/.config/polybar ~/.config/polybar
 ```

+You want to change `module/adapter-network`/`interface` in `modules.ini`.

 # SSH

 Check if `ssh-agent` has been started by something using `ps -e -o pid,ppid,args G agent` or `echo $SSH_AGENT_PID`.
 You can add a key to the agent using `ssh-add ~/.ssh/id_ed25519` for example.
+To persist this between restarts, you may need to edit `~/.ssh/config`, see [this](https://stackoverflow.com/a/41145954/10930142) SO post for more information.

 ## Display Manager

 Much of the initialization is done in `.xsession`, which isn't run by display managers like gdm.
-However,  a display manager like [ly](https://github.com/fairyglade/ly) can be configured to run `.xinitrc`, though you will need to change the `xinitrc` parameter in `/etc/ly/config.ini` to `~/.xsession` (and make `~.xsession` executable if necessary).
+However, [SLiM](https://wiki.archlinux.org/title/SLiM) (`sudo apt install slim`) will.
+It's themes are located in `/usr/share/slim/themes/` (the theme and other configuration options are located in `/etc/slim.conf`).
+I like https://github.com/IvyDowling/slim-theme.

 You may also have to disable `ibus` which may reset your keyboard layout after a `setxkbmap` call.
+The `Xorg` log is located at `/var/log/Xorg.0.log`.